 Dr. Larson has conducted extensive archival research in Italy with the support of a Gerda Henkel Stiftung Ph.D.
 Scholarship and the Chuck Close Pre-Doctoral Rome Prize in Modern Italian Studies at the American Academy in Rome.
-She has presented her research at the College Art Association Annual Conference, the American Academy in Rome, and the Istituto Centrale per la Grafica.
-Her most recent article on Burri entitled "Alberto Burri and the Image of the Body in Post-Fascist Italy: Reconsidering the ‘Wound’ Motif" is forthcoming in Art Journal.
+She has presented her research at the College Art Association Annual Conference, the American Academy in Rome, and the Istituto Centrale per la Grafica and has published in Art Journal, Art Inquiries, and CAA.reviews.

-Dr. Larson has taught courses on high modernism, popular illustration, and museum studies.
-Dr. Larson teaches Introduction to Art (ART 1300) and upper-level classes on modern and contemporary subjects.
-She also leads Allbritton Art Institute field study courses that allow students to visit museums across the country.
+Dr. Larson has taught courses on European and American modernism, Abstract Expressionism, illustration, and museum studies.
+At Baylor, she teaches ARTH 1300, Introduction to Art for Non-Majors—AAI and upper-level seminars on modern and contemporary subjects.
+She also leads ARTH 4100, Allbritton Art Institute Field Studies that allow students to visit museums across the country.